DanCardin/cappa/docs/source/parse_vs_invoke.md

 cappa.invoke(Example)
 ```

-Note, in a basic example like this, `invoke` has essentially no advantage at
+Note, in a basic example like this, [cappa.invoke](cappa.invoke) is not necessarily
-all.
-When used in a command with subcommands (with their own `invoke` options)
-it becomes more useful!
-When used with [Deps](./invoke.md#invoke-dependencies),
-it becomes more useful still.
+providing a lot of utility.
+It is primarily useful in CLIs with subcommands, where
+dispatching to disparate subcommand target functions can become boilerplate.